prividentity/PrivateIdentity-Oldd/HOME.md

 * <b>[https://private.id/demo](https://private.id/demo/?apiKey=00000000000000001962) </b> [Try it now!]

 ## KEY FEATURES
-### Single Component App
+### Single Component Javascript App
-A single-component Javascript client powered by TensorFlow.js a supports biometric acquisition and high-throughput FHE transformation at the Edge.
+* Powered by TensorFlow.js
+* Runs on [90% of all modern devices](https://caniuse.com/#feat=wasm) (same list as TensorFlow)
+* Synchronously acquires biometric images, videos and audio
+* Preserves privacy using FHE transformations at the Edge
+* Provides exception processing

+Provides users with a convenient, browser-based omni-channel UX that operates all modern browsers, platforms and more than [90% of all modern devices](https://caniuse.com/#feat=wasm) (every device that runs TensorFlow).

+The Cloud Biometric MFA Javascript client is powered by TensorFlow.js and supports biometric acquisition and high-throughput FHE transformation at the Edge.
+It provides a consistent UX across all modern browsers, devices, platforms and clouds.
+It runs on 90% of all modern hardware.
+The client is easy to deploy as it does not require any additional software, plugins or extensions to be installed.
+It uses general-purpose hardware (phones and Webcams) and/or input from specialized biometric acquisition systems and does not require new hardware to be purchased.
+[Link this to embedded Div]

+.
 The client provides a consistent UX across all modern browsers, devices, platforms and clouds.
-It runs on [90% of all modern hardware](https://caniuse.com/#feat=wasm).
+It runs on [90% of all modern devices](https://caniuse.com/#feat=wasm).
 The client is easy to deploy as it does not require any additional software, plugins or extensions to be installed.
 It uses general-purpose hardware (phones and Webcams) and/or input from specialized biometric acquisition systems and does not require new hardware to be purchased.
 [Link this to embedded Div]

 ### Built-in Privacy
 Built-in patented fully homomorphic encryption (FHE) complies with privacy laws worldwide including GDPR, CCPA and BIPA and IEEE 2410 Standard for Biometric Privacy.

 ### Flexible Deployment
 ![Flexible Deployment Graphic](https://github.com/openinfer/PrivateIdentity/blob/master/images/Flex%20Deploy%201.png)<br>